 Other Names: Dwarf Sumac, Mountain Sumac, Scarlet Sumac, Smooth Sumac, Upland Sumac, White Shoemake, Vinegar-tree, Red sumac

-Sumac Herbal Use, Edible and Medicinal Properties
+Sumac Herbal Use, Edible

 Wild Sumac was used extensively by Native Americans for food and medicine.
 Young shoots and roots are peeled and eaten raw.
 The fruit is also eaten raw, cooked or made into a lemonade-like drink.
 The active constituents in Sumac are being studied for use in many diseases some possible applications are in the treatment of TB, diabetes, and some cancers.